Skip to content

 • "The inventor...looks upon the world and is not contented with things as they are.
 He wants to improve whatever he sees, he wants to benefit the world; he is haunted by an idea." - This quote captures Bell's passion for invention and his desire to use his knowledge and skills to make the world a better place.
 It speaks to his creativity, his curiosity, and his determination to make a difference.

-Alexander Graham Bell facts:
+Alexander Graham Bell Facts

-1. Alexander Graham Bell taught his dog, Trouve, to "talk"!
+1. Taught His Dog to "Speak": Alexander Graham Bell taught his dog, Trouve, to "talk"!
 He trained the Skye Terrier to growl in a way that sounded like human speech, including words like "mama" and "how are you, grandmama?".

-Alexander Graham Bell Frequently Asked Questions (FAQ):
+Alexander Graham Bell Frequently Asked Questions (FAQ)

 What are some fun facts about Alexander Graham Bell for kids?